23 Hard Truths About Penis Size

-2. Yes, there's a correct way to measure a penis.
+2. Yes, there's a correct way to measure an erect penis.

 3. Extra large penises are a very, very small minority.

-4. Women have a preference for larger than average penises.
+4. Some people have a preference for larger-than-average penises.

 Researchers from the University of California and the University of New Mexico gave women 33 different-sized 3D penis models that were made of rigid, odorless, blue plastic to choose from.
-Then, they asked the 75 female study participants aged 18-65 to choose the model which represented their preferred penis size in a long-term partner.
+Then, they asked the 75 study participants, aged 18 to 65, to choose the model which represented their preferred penis size in a long-term partner.

 A 2014 study presented at the meeting of the Association for Psychological Science in San Francisco found that girth—not length—matters for one-time partners, but not for long-term ones.
-Scientists discovered that larger girths tend to bring the clitoris closer to the vagina during sex, which is believed to help women achieve orgasm.
-However, a 2012 study found that women who frequently experienced vaginal orgasms were more likely to prefer longer penises.
+Scientists discovered that larger girths tend to bring the clitoris closer to the vagina during sex, which is believed to help people achieve orgasm.
+However, a 2012 study found those who frequently experienced vaginal orgasms were more likely to prefer longer penises.

-Women’s size preferences are actually different for flings and long-term partners.
-Eagled-eyed readers will have noticed that, in the last two studies, women had differing penis-size preferences for one night stands and long-term partners.
+Individual size preferences are actually different for flings and long-term partners.
+Eagle-eyed readers will have noticed that, in the last two studies, differing penis-size preferences existed for one-night stands and long-term partners.
 Authors of the USC/UNM study theorized as to why: "[Women] might prefer a larger penis for short-term sex partly so the increased physical sensation compensates for the reduced psychological connection."

 They added that bigger may not always be better in the long term because "vaginal intercourse always causes tears in the vaginal mucosa, so women might prefer a smaller penis less likely to stress their physiology for regular, long-term mates."

-A study published in the journal Archives of Sexual Behavior found that erect gay penises tend to be a third-of-an-inch longer than those of their heterosexual counterparts.
-Scientists and suspect it might have something to do with prenatal hormones that affect the structure and size of genitalia, and certain structures of the brain that affect sexual orientation.
+A study published in the journal Archives of Sexual Behavior found that erect penises among gay individuals tend to be a third-of-an-inch longer than those of their heterosexual counterparts.
+Scientists suspect it might have something to do with prenatal hormones that affect the structure and size of genitalia, and certain structures of the brain that affect sexual orientation.
 Here's the grain of salt to take with these results: the penis size was self-reported.

 8. Smoking can reduce penile length by nearly a half inch.

 If the prospect of lung cancer hasn't caused you to give up those cigarettes, maybe this will.
-A study found that smokers' penises are significantly smaller than nonsmokers.
+A study found that smokers' penises are significantly smaller than those of nonsmokers.
 This is partly due to the damage wreaked on blood vessels by smoking.
-But Irwin Goldstein, M.D., a urologist at the Boston University medical center, says that smoking "may cause damage to penile tissue itself, making it less elastic and preventing it from stretching."
+But Irwin Goldstein, MD, director of San Diego Sexual Medicine, says that smoking "may cause damage to penile tissue itself, making it less elastic and preventing it from stretching."
 So cut it out, man!

 9. Foot size is not a good predictor of penis size.